wyattstahlman/Project-1/README.md

 SSH into the control node and follow the steps below:

-- Copy the playbook files to Jump-Box-Provisioner.
+- Copy the playbook files to the Jump-Box-Provisioner VM.

-- Update the hosts file to include the private IP addresses of the DVWA servers as well as the private IP of the elkservers:
+- Update the hosts file to include the private IP addresses of the DVWA servers as well as the private IP of the elkserver:

 a sample of the hosts file:
 ```